dlueth/qoopido.docker.mariadb/README.md

 # Project specific configuration #
 Any files under ```/app/config/mariadb``` will be symlinked into the container's filesystem beginning at ```/etc/mysql```.
 This can be used to overwrite the container's default maria configuration with a custom, project specific configuration.

+This container will create a file named ```dump.sql``` in ```./mariadb``` on first execution and will export a fresh dump whenever the container gets stopped.
+If the file exists it will get imported when the container is started.
+Both import and export will take some time but have major advantages regarding git or svn versioning.
+For bigger databases please make sure to add ```-t 600``` option (adjust numeric value in seconds accordingly) to ensure the dump can be exported successfully.